-1.5 Documentation
+1.5.
+Documentation

 The RCC and GNU documentation are distributed together with the toolchain, it consists of RTEMS manuals and GNU tools manuals localted in the doc/ directory of the toolchain.
-The drivers are documented in a separate drivers document.
+The GRLIB drivers that Aeroflex Gaisler develops outside the official repository are documented in a separate drivers document found under /opt/rtems-4.10/doc.